BlueBrain/Brayns/README.md

 * **CircuitInfo (Deprecated)**: A plugin which accepts queries to extract information from neuronal circuits.
 * **DTI**: A diffuse-tensor imaging visualization plugin.
 * **AtlasExplorer**: A plugin capable of interpreting and render NRRD volumes.
+* **CylindricCamera**: A plugin that adds a cylindric camera projection for inmersive environments.

 ## Building